 A node match holds an EntailmentUnitMention associated to a set of PerNodeScore-s.

-Attributes:

-EntailmentUnitMention mention – the mention within the fragment graph, for which one or more matches was found

-Set<PerNodeScore> scores – a set of per node scores

-Methods (getters and setters only):

-EntailmentUnitMention getMention()

-@return mention

-void setMention(EntailmentUnitMention mention)

-@param mention

-Set<PerNodeScore> getScores()

-@return scores

-void setScores(Set<PerNodeScore> scores)

-@param scores

 Class PerNodeScore

 A “per node score” keeps matched nodes with the corresponding confidence score of the match.
-It is a tuple <E,C>, where E denotes an EntailmentUnit (a matching node in the raw graph) and C denotes a confidence score (a score expressing how well this node matches the entailment unit mention, to which the PerNodeScore object is associated).
+It is a tuple <E,C>, where E denotes an EquivalenceClass (a matching node in the collapsed graph) and C denotes a confidence score (a score expressing how well this node matches the entailment unit mention, to which the PerNodeScore object is associated).

-Attributes:

-EntailmentUnit node – a matching raw graph node

-double score – confidence of the match

-Methods (getters and setters only):

-EntailmentUnit getNode()
+interface NodeMatcherWithIndex (eu.excitementproject.tl.composition.api)

+General Description

+This module matches a given FragmentGraph against an EntailmentGraphCollapsed and returns a set of NodeMatch-es.
+For more details see section 2.3.1.

+API Methods

+The interface contains one method:

+Set<NodeMatch> findMatchingNodesInGraph(FragmentGraph fragmentGraph) throws NodeMatcherException

+This method takes a fragment graph and returns a set of node matches (matching nodes in the entailment graph associated to match confidence scores).

+@param fragmentGraph – the fragment graph to be matched

-@return node
+@return (Set<NodeMatch>) – the set of node matches

-void setNode(EntailmentUnit node)

-@param node;

-double getScore()

-@return score

-void setScore(double score)

-@param score
+@throws NodeMatcherException if the match fails

+Related Data Structure & Other Notes

+There are two related data structures: NodeMatch and PerNodeScore, which are defined insections 5.2.4.1.3.1 and 5.2.4.1.3.2.

+The implementations of this interface can be found under the eu.excitementproject.tl.composition.nodematcher package.

+For implementing this interface it is recommended to extend the AbstractNodeMatcherLucene class.
+This abstract implementation contains auxiliary methods that are expected to be common over different implementations.
+For information on the implementation(s) of this module see section 6.2.4.

 Category Annotator Module: interface CategoryAnnotator (eu.excitementproject.tl.composition.api)

 General Description

 This module adds category annotation to a given input CAS, i.e. it assigns, to a particular fragment in the input CAS, a category ID together with a confidence score expressing how well this category matches the fragment.
 For computing this confidence score, this module makes use of the category information stored in the NodeMatch objects returned for the fragment, i.e. the output of the NodeMatcher module.
-NodeMatch objects hold category information within their PerNodeScore objects: Each PerNodeScore holds a matching raw graph node with entailment unit mentions.
+NodeMatch objects hold category information within their PerNodeScore objects: Each PerNodeScore holds a matching collapsed graph node with entailment unit mentions.
 Each mention is associated to the category of the interaction it was extracted from.
-The goal of the module is to combine the category information of the different mentions associated to the raw graph nodes matching the input fragment into a single confidence score for each category and fragment.
+The goal of the module is to combine the category information of the different mentions associated to the collapsed graph nodes matching the input fragment into a single confidence score for each category and fragment.
 For more details see section 2.3.2.

 API Methods